 Note: ID numbers of all sensors/actuators are available on the Peripherals page.
-See Peripherals (on page 188).
+See Peripherals (on page 192).

 - 5. Select "State Sensor/Actuator" because the contact closure sensor is a state sensor. - 6.
 Select "Alarmed" since we want the PX3 to respond when the selected contact closure sensor changes its state related to the "alarmed" state. - 7.
-In the "Trigger condition" field, select the Alarmed/Open/On radio button so that the action is taken only when the contact closure sensor enters the alarmed state. - Event Peripheral Device Slot 3 ₽ \$ Slot 4 (On/Off 1) \$ 5 State Sensor / Actuator \$ Alarmed / Open / On 6 Alarmed / Open / On Trigger condition No longer alarmed / Closed / Off Both 8 Activate Load Shedding 💥 Selected Actions € - Select Available Actions -Available Actions Select All Deselect All - 8.
+In the "Trigger condition" field, select the Alarmed/Open/On radio button so that the action is taken only when the contact closure sensor enters the alarmed state. - Event Peripheral Device Slot ₽ \$ Slot 4 (On/Off 1) € 5 State Sensor / Actuator ₽ 6 Alarmed / Open / On Trigger condition Alarmed / Open / On No longer alarmed / Closed / Off Both 8 Selected Actions Activate Load Shedding 💥 ₿ Available Actions - Select Available Actions -Select All Deselect All - 8.
 Select "Activate Load Shedding" from the Available Actions list.